 Chickpea (C. arietinum L.) seeds cv.
 Shindi were chosen for this study on the basis of their known susceptibility reaction to F. oxysporum f. sp. ciceris, F. solani and Pratylenchus spp (Abbo, 2004).
-Seeds were surface sterilised with 2% sodium hypochlorite for 2 min and rinsed three times in sterilised water.
-Earthen pots, 20 cm in diameter, were sterilised in an oven at 80°C for 48 hr.
+Seeds were surface sterilized with 2 per cent sodium hypochlorite for 2 min and rinsed three times in sterilized water.
+Earthen pots, 20 cm in diameter, were sterilized in oven at 80°C for 48 h.
 Each pot was filled with 2.5 kg of infected soil obtained from the wilt sick plot at Shambat Research Station, Khartoum, Sudan.
 The control treatment comprises two lots of pots.
-Five pots were filled with infected soil and the other five pots were filled with autoclaved soil at 80°C for 2 hr.
+Five pots were filled with infected soil and the other five pots were filled with autoclaved soil at 80°C for 2 h.
 Ten seeds were sown per pot.
-The pots were kept in a greenhouse.
+The pots were kept in green house.
 Seeds were placed in the soil surface approximately 2 cm from the top of the pot.
-Each pot received 10 ml of each of Bacillus isolate (B3 and B16) and/or Trichoderma spp.
+Each pot received 10 ml of each of Bacillus isolate (B3 and B16) and/ or Trichoderma spp.
 (Tv and Th) applied around the chickpea seeds and covered with soil, then immediately irrigated.
-Control plants received an equivalent amount of sterilised water.
-The treatments were as follows: B16 alone, B3 alone, Tv alone, Th alone, B16xTv, B16xTs, B3xTv, B3xTh, Control Infected soil (CI) and Control Sterilized soil (CS).
+Control plants received an equivalent amount of sterilized water.
+The treatments were as follows: B16 alone, B3 alone, Tv alone, Th alone, B16 x Tv, B16 x Th, B3 x Tv, B3 x Th, control infected soil (CI), and control sterilized soil.
 Two weeks after planting, seedlings were thinned to three plants per pot, selected for uniformity in growth.
-Plants were watered daily and fertilised with nitrogen fertiliser once at the rate of 50 Kg/feddan.
+Plants watered daily and fertilized with nitrogen fertilizer once at the rate of 50 kg/feddan.